worktheclock/replit.github.io/tutorials/11-using-the-replit-database.md

 In this case, the first print still works as the data has persisted in the database.
 However the dictionary has been cleared between runs so we get the error `NameError: name 'd' is not defined`.

-Because each Repl.it project has its own unique database which needs a secret key to access, you can add as much data to your database and still share your project without sharing any of your data.
+Because each Replit project has its own unique database which needs a secret key to access, you can add as much data to your database and still share your project without sharing any of your data.

 The database also has some functionality that Python dictionaries do not, such as searching keys by prefix, which we will take a closer look at soon.